printers-for-people/catboat/docs/Beaglebone.md

 ```

-To compile the Klipper micro-controller code, start by configuring it for the "Beaglebone PRU",
+To compile the Kalico micro-controller code, start by configuring it for the "Beaglebone PRU",
 for "BeagleBone Black" additionally disable options "Support GPIO Bit-banging devices" and disable "Support LCD devices"
 inside the "Optional features" because they will not fit in 8Kb PRU firmware memory,
 then exit and save config: